ading2210/poe-api/README.md

 Detection avoidance and fetching the third party bots has been done by [acheong08](https://github.com/acheong08/) in [PR #79](https://github.com/ading2210/poe-api/pull/79).

-Most of the GraphQL queries are taken from [muharamdani/poe](https://github.com/muharamdani/poe), which is licenced under the ISC License.
+Most of the GraphQL queries are taken from [muharamdani/poe](https://github.com/muharamdani/poe), which is licensed under the ISC License.

 ### Copyright Notice:
 ```
-ading2210/poe-api: a reverse engineered Python API wrapepr for Quora's Poe
+ading2210/poe-api: a reverse engineered Python API wrapper for Quora's Poe
 Copyright (C) 2023 ading2210

 This program is free software: you can redistribute it and/or modify